 Mascot: Yellow Jackets

 Colors: Purple and Gold

 Defiance offers students a variety of organizations, clubs, and activities including honor societies, religious groups, sororities and fraternities, intercultural organizations, student government, intercollegiate and intramural athletics, literary publications, vocal and instrumental music and performance groups, service learning activities, and special interest clubs.

 The majority of admitted freshmen maintain at least a B average in high school course work, present above average ACT or SAT results, and complete a comprehensive high school academic program.

-(full-time freshmen completed after 6-years)
+(full-time freshmen completed after four years)